Beaches Martha's Vineyard

 Martha's Vineyard is committed to making its beaches accessible to all visitors.
 Several beaches offer wheelchair access and beach wheelchairs.
 Contact the specific beach or town for detailed accessibility information.

-Many of Martha's Vineyard's beaches are close to other attractions, allowing you to combine your beach day with other activities such as visiting local lighthouses, exploring historical sites, art galleries, or enjoying fresh seafood from local markets.
-For further trip planning, visit the Martha's Vineyard Chamber of Commerce.
+Many of Martha's Vineyard's beaches are close to other attractions, allowing you to combine your beach day with visits to local landmarks such as:

 Accommodations and Photography